-I realised it last week, when I not only made an appointment with the bank, but also turned up to that appointment, and had a discussion with the mortgage advisor about the next ten years, answering all of her queries with confidence, asking intelligent questions of my own and actually understanding the answers.
+I realised it last week, when I not only made an appointment with the bank, but also turned up to that appointment, and had a discussion with the mortgage advisor about the next ten years (our handy guide to the mortgage process here), answering all of her queries with confidence, asking intelligent questions of my own and actually understanding the answers.
 I know.
 ME!

 There are certain times in your life when you just have to face up to the tricky grown up stuff, though, isn’t there?
 Once we had our second child, we realised that we really needed to discuss what might happen to them should we suddenly be hit by a bus (why’s it always a bus?
 There aren’t even many buses around here – we’re far more likely to be hit by a tractor on our road…).
 Once we started to talk it through, we each had surprisingly strong opinions on what we wanted to happen in the event of our demise.
 We went so far as to call the friends and family we wanted to be involved and ask their permissions, and then we went ahead and made an appointment with a local solicitor who guided us through making a will, which contains exactly what we want to happen about the guardianship of our children.

 I was really surprised then, to see the Post Office research this week which says that most UK adults have not discussed the guardianship of their children (76%), their funeral wishes (63%) or how they would like their assets divided among loved ones (53%) in the event of their death; even fewer have a formal agreement in place for these considerations.

 Am I that much more of a grown up than the rest of my generation?